microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/chatmessagemention.md

 ---
 title: "chatMessageMention resource type"
-description: "Represents a mention in a chatMessage entity.
+description: "Represents a mention in a chatMessage complex type.
 The mention can be to a user, team, bot or channel. "
 localization_priority: Normal
 author: nkramer
 ms.prod: "microsoft-teams"